tvhahn/compute-canada-hpc/02-create-notebooks/02-notebook-setup.md

    * You should now be logged in!

-   > :memo: **Note:** The Compute Canada (CC) HPC is run in a UNIX (Linux) environment.
+   > :memo: **Note:** The Compute Canada (CC) HPC is run in a Linux environment.
 You interact with it using typed commands.
 CC has a useful Wiki introducing Linux ([here](https://docs.computecanada.ca/wiki/Linux_introduction)).
 There are also many good resources online, like this [command cheatsheat (pdf) from fosswire](https://files.fosswire.com/2007/08/fwunixref.pdf).
+SciNet has a course on "The Linux Shell" (see their [training page](https://support.scinet.utoronto.ca/education/browse.php)).

 2. **Create and activate a virtual environment**